oknono/FolderStructure/README.md

 ## To Do

+- A folder node should always have children property; and is the only node type that should have this property.
+Stricter typechecking, currently checking both for `type === "folder"` and `children` property
-- More testing, especially intergration at App component level
+- Add more testing, especially intergration at `<App />` component level
 - Investigate better ways to work with models in React
 - Optimize performance
   - Find better ways to update nodes, without potentially traversing the entire tree